negbook/threads/README.md

 Threads.CreateLoop(namestring,millisecond,function) or (namestring,function) or (function) -- group all the same millisecond loop (with a name)  into a while true do
 Threads.CreateLoopOnce(namestring,millisecond,function) or (namestring,function) or (function) --  ignore second call of this. it will group into CreateLoop if a loop is already exist
-Threads.CreateLoopCustom(function)  -- just like CreateLoop but without Wait . for custom delay loop Threads.KillLoop(namestring,millisecond) or (namestring)
+Threads.CreateLoopCustom(function)  -- just like CreateLoop but without Wait . for custom delay loop Threads.CreateLoopCustomOnce(function)  -- just like CreateLoop but without Wait . for custom delay loop Threads.KillLoop(namestring,millisecond) or (namestring)
 ```